SenseiMiaow/SiriProxy-XBMC/README.md

 Here are the changes:

-   Cleaned the code
+    cleaned the code:
-   Support for XBMC Frodo v12 (simple; adding header-content for JSON) Added more funtionality from new updates from brainwave9
+    support for XBMC Frodo v12:
+    added more functionality from updates from brainwave9:
+	  Recently added movies: say "recent movies"
-      Recently added movies (say: "recent movies")
+	  Recently added episodes: say "recent episodes"
-      Recently added episodes (say: "recent episodes") Added functionality in library to support Thumbnail, Fanart and Year.
-   Added code so that it will Display Image from the Now playing Movie or Episode.
+    added functionality in library to support Thumbnail, Fanart and Year: added code so that it will Display the Thumbnail from the Now playing Movie or Episode:
-      Now playing Movie with thumbnail (say: "watch The Impossible") Now playing Episode with thumbnail (say: "watch Dexter Season 2 Episode 1") Also listens to What's instead of Whatch..
+      Now playing Movie with thumbnail: say "watch/what's The Impossible" Now playing Episode with thumbnail: say "watch/what's Dexter Season 2 Episode 1"

 About
 -----